Women's All-mountain ski reviews 2018

 We've been keeping an eye on the remarkable progress Stöckli has made with its all mountain models for several seasons now.
 This year, the Swiss brand carries off the "best ski" awards in these categories, with a special mention for the excellent Stormrider 85.
 Easy to handle and tolerant, it responds to a touch and is extremely forgiving.
 Its versatility got warm praise from the reviewers: the ski...
 Read on

 Performing a little less well than the Stormrider 85, but just as enjoyable, Nordica's Astral scored well for its extreme user-friendliness and exceptional fun on the piste.
 You’re immediately on top of it and need very little time to adapt.
 Simple to use, not to say intuitive, the ski steers at a touch with very little technical or physical skill.
 Above all, the Astral is a very playful ski, which enters turns...
 Read on

 Incredibly accessible, easy to handle and to enter turns, very happy in skid turns, the Ripstick 86 W is a model that requires little physical engagement or technical prowess.
 Its behaviour off-piste is very good.
 The ski is docile and easy to manage, even in choppy snow.
 On piste, it’s a bit more challenging at high speed as the stiff tail tends to hamper it to some extent.
-It’s the ideal ski to discover the joys of virgin slopes with little experience and to begin exploring off-piste.
+It’s the ideal ski to discover...
+Read on

 The SKi W's from Scott has the same qualities as its peer designed for men.
 It’s a relatively springy ski with progressive flex.
 The reviewers liked its accessibility, its overall behaviour, and its great agility and fluidity on soft snow.
 The tip tends to bend slightly in chopped up crud, but it’s the price for its user-friendliness.
-Its flexibility means that you should avoid getting one that's too short.
-The size of the model reviewed (160cm for 165cm requested) meant that it was judged insufficient by many of the reviewers....
+Its flexibility means that you should avoid getting one that's...
 Read on